Nano950/product-page-challenge/README.md

 ### Continued development

--when you try to add a negative number of items to your cart, the counter stays at zero -when the lightbox on desktop is opened, all other menus close automatically -the number of items in your cart remains after the page is refreshed -the function that is used to add items to the cart is too specific, it could be generalized to improve usability -thumbnail images do not affect other thumbnails when they are hovered over, this happens in the first because I used a flexbox to arrange them.
+- when you try to add a negative number of items to your cart, the counter stays at zero
+- when the lightbox on desktop is opened, all other menus close automatically
+- the number of items in your cart remains after the page is refreshed
+- the function that is used to add items to the cart is too specific, it could be generalized to improve usability
+- thumbnail images do not affect other thumbnails when they are hovered over, this happens in the first because I used a flexbox to arrange them.

 ### Useful resources